About Engineered Hardwood Flooring

 Real hardwood flooring offers a beauty that is difficult to match.
 For most people, there is nothing that tops the durability and aesthetic appeal of a real hardwood floor.
 A real hardwood floor is going to expand and contract with your room during the changes in the weather, which means that a real hardwood floor will retain its beauty all year round.

 Because engineered flooring comes in clickable planks, it is a floor that you can install on your own.
-You always have the option of nailing your engineered floor to the subfloor, but it is not necessary.
+You always have the option of nailing to the subfloor, but it is not necessary.
 The DIY nature of engineered flooring makes it very popular among people who prefer to save money by doing projects on their own.

-Engineered flooring will last for a very long time and it is extremely easy to care for.
+A futher benefit is that it will last for a very long time and it is extremely easy to care for.
 You can use traditional hardwood floor cleaning products on your engineered floor and you will get excellent results.

 An engineered floor tends to be a little more resilient to the scratches and marks left by moving furniture or other items across the floor.
-That is why many people use engineered flooring for their family rooms and recreational rooms.
+That is why many people use it for their family rooms and recreational rooms.
 Because engineered flooring is able to withstand moisture better than real hardwood and laminate, its resiliency to scratches makes it an ideal choice for heavy traffic rooms.

-After many years of use and waxing, your engineered floor may start to show its age.
+After many years of use and waxing, your floor may start to show its age.
 When that point comes, you can bring in a professional contractor to do a light sanding of your floor and restore its beauty.
 Most engineered floors can be safely sanded twice in their lifetime.

 When To Use Engineered Flooring